-NOTE: To read a barcode, a scan-enabled app is required.
-The device contains the DataWedge app that allows the user to enable the scanner to decode barcode data and display the barcode content.
+To read a barcode, a scan-enabled app is required.
+The device contains the DataWedge app that allows you to enable the scanner to decode barcode data and display the barcode content.

-To scan with the RS507/RS507x:
+To scan with the RS507/RS507X:

-- 1. Pair the RS507/RS507X with the device. - 2.
-Ensure that an app is open on the device and a text field is in focus (text cursor in text field).

-3. Point the RS507/RS507X at a barcode.
+- 1. Pair the RS507/RS507X with the device.
+Pairing a Bluetooth Scanner on page 32 for more information. - 2.
+Ensure that an app is open on the device and a text field is in focus (text cursor in text field). - 3.
+Point the RS507/RS507X at a barcode.